LightAPIs/Gloria-X/README_EN.md

 #### Effect

-In the Reducer function, you can complete the operations of modification, filtering, and sending to third-party services (For example: [Pushbullet](https://www.pushbullet.com/)、[Pushover](https://pushover.net/)、[Alertover](https://www.alertover.com/)) via HTTP requests to synchronize notifications to other devices.
+In the Reducer function, you can complete the operations of modification, filtering, and sending to third-party services (For example: [Pushbullet](https://www.pushbullet.com/)、[Pushover](https://pushover.net/) etc.) via HTTP requests to synchronize notifications to other devices.

 #### Specific usage